team6749/How-To-Build-a-Robot/4 - example strategy.md

+## Intro
 this is the point where we will start making design decisions, this is where iteration will happen the most.
 Especially since there are many valid angles to take when designing a robot.
-What i like to consider is robots that follow trade-offs of the main scoring objectives at a high level noting the pros and cons.
-Let's consider some hypothetical robots.
+What i like to consider is robots that follow trade-offs of the main scoring objectives at a high level noting the pros and cons. **By analyzing the different scoring objectives and their ultimate value to the came, we can analyze what trade offs need to be made when designing.** Let's consider some hypothetical robots.

 When calculating point scoring I will use the average point each piece is worth (3.3) Also, when picking these numbers, I am using past experience with how "good" robots typically are, top level robots will excel at all things, also considering how many points are available vs scorable can get a good idea of what a typical robot might be able to do.
 Try to use comparably complex robots when deciding how to pick which way design your robot at a high level.